coryhouse/javascript-development-environment/README.md

-#Starter Kit
+#JavaScript Development Environment

-Generic JavaScript development environment.
+This is a generic JavaScript development environment.
 This isn't tied to any specific JS framework.

 ## Get Started
 1. **Install [Node 6](https://nodejs.org)**.
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows)